 These natural form stones may not sparkle in the conventional sense, but many have a more muted shimmer that catches the light at different angles of the stone’s uneven surface, creating the ideal effect for low-key brides looking for a really unique diamond.
 There has been an increase in the demand for rings like this, prompting more jewelers to work with uncut, natural diamonds.
 Raw diamonds provide items by designers like Bario Neal and Sofia Kaman a distinctive edge above more conventional jewelry.
-Additionally, Elleroses is a great place to find raw and rough stone engagement rings of all sizes.
+Additionally, Elleroses is a great place to find raw stone, raw crystal engagement rings or raw crystal wedding rings of all sizes.

 Setting raw and rough-cut diamonds is a difficult undertaking for jewelers because each stone is completely unique.
 Whether you choose a modern solitaire or a cluster in the vintage style, a lot of time and effort is put into making your ring unique and special.
 You can’t argue with such a beautifully crafted ring, can you?

 5 Raw Stone Engagement Rings as Beautiful Ring Option

 Raw Stone Engagement Ring Herkimer Diamond Ring for Women Minimalist Ring in 14k Gold Filled

 A very stunning, artisanal appearance.
 The most beautiful raw diamond is the sole focal point of this April birthstone ring.
 Not to mention, it’s very stunning!